Blueprint Travelers

 One of the shrunken heads on display in the museum.
 The mouth is sewn shut to prevent the soul from escaping.

-One of the attractions of Cuenca, besides the beautiful historical center, is Cajas National Park.
+One of the top things to do in Cuenca Ecuador besides the beautiful historical center, is Cajas National Park.
 This park is in the Andes mountains and can be characterized by the large number of lakes within the protected area.
 Because of this and the location near the equator, there are many migratory birds that pass through this area, making it a great place for bird and nature lovers.
 In addition to nature, there are traces of Inca and Cañari activity within the park, including some Incan roads and about 28 different pre-Incan and Incan archaeological sites.

 Many of the trails within the park are located right off the main road, the road that the bus takes to go from Cuenca to Guayaquil.
 You can see the variety of trails within Cajas National Park here.
 One loop that gives a great introduction to the park, is not very challenging, and is within the beautiful nature of the park is the Laguna Toreadora Loop.
 This trail is only 2 miles long (3.2 kilometers) and is relatively flat, making it a great way to visit the park if you are not an avid hiker or have not had the chance to adjust to the elevation.